Artist Biographies

 Walker Preserve Hike

-Art piece titled Walker Preserve Hike by Linda Baltodano
+Walker Preserve Hike, painting by Linda Baltodano

 Linda began studying art in San Diego, California, where she attended Southwest High School.
-She later received a paid scholarship to study commercial advertising art.
-Her professional career started in commercial design, creating logos and advertising concepts for companies such as No Fear, 8 Ball-Snowboard, Church’s Chicken, and Shorebreak.
+She later received a scholarship to study commercial advertising art.

 Over the years, her work has earned multiple honors, including the United States Achievement Academy Award in Art and the Bank of America Achievement Award.
 Although commercial design brought success, her deeper inspiration has always come from the ocean.
-A former surfer, she developed a strong connection to the water, and that connection grew as she learned more about the environmental threats facing marine life.

-Linda has partnered with organizations such as Go Surf and The Surfrider Foundation on murals, festivals, and fundraising events focused on beach cleanup and environmental awareness.
+Linda has partnered with organizations such as Go Surf and the Surfrider Foundation on murals, festivals, and fundraising events focused on beach cleanup and environmental awareness.

 City of Santee Seal